nogibjj/Rust_Data_Preprocess_TR/README.md

 In the project, we take an existing Python script for data processing, which can get the median of a dataset, and rewrite it in Rust.
 Here, we also record their run times and highlight improvements in speed and resource usage.

 ## Rust
+### Introduction
+The code consists of two Rust source files, lib.rs and main.rs, designed for data analysis and performance monitoring.
+In lib.rs, there is a function called calculate_median that calculates the median of a vector of floating-point values.
+It first clones the input vector, sorts the clone, and then calculates the median based on the sorted values.
+In main.rs, the code focuses on monitoring CPU usage, reading data from a CSV file, calculating the electric vehicle range median using the calculate_median function from lib.rs, and tracking memory usage and elapsed time.
+It leverages external crates like csv for CSV parsing and sys_info for memory information.
+The ps command is used to obtain the CPU usage of the current process, and the entire program provides a comprehensive example of utilizing Rust for data processing while monitoring system resource utilization.
+There is also a small error in the printed message, "ELetirc Range Median," which should be corrected to "Electric Range Median" for clarity.

 ### Preparation
 1. create a codespace
 2. build: using **cargo build**